srinivasarao549/anew/README.markdown

 ###  constructors

-Anew assumes that 'constructor' methods should be called on inheriting and applied to the new object instance.
+Anew assumes that 'constructor' methods should be called on the object submitted to it.
 This is where all per-instance properties are to be defined, e.g.:

 ```javascript
     var obj = anew(null, {